We should know. We already went to Venice 4 times and explored the city and area.

 However, if you want an unlimited trip, you can purchase a travel card from the ACTV Service.
 Hence, make the most of your trip in your one week in Venice.

 Bikes: First things first; you cannot ride a bike in Venice itself.
-It is simply impossible due to the narrow streets, all the bridges, and the people.
+It is simply impossible due to the narrow streets, all the bridges with its stairs, and the amount of people.
 Even if you could enter the city with a bike, you would push it all the time.

 However, on the larger islands of Lido and Pellestrina, cycling is a pleasant way to get around or reach distant beaches.
 But specifically, biking is banned in Central Venice.

 Furthermore, you can hire bikes by renting services located near the Vaporetto stop.
-Although you need an ID for rental and you must be 18 years above.
+You need an ID for rental and you must be 18 years above.

-You can also book a 4-hour bike tour here.
+You can also book a 4-hour bike tour in Lido here.

 Walking: Another great way to see the City of Canals is through walking.
 Aside from its healthy and free, it is more exciting to explore Venice on foot since it has a compact neighborhood.